 Bopp and Tone

-Applejack, the hospitality group behind The Botanist, The Butler and Della Hyde, opened Bopp and Tone, its first CBD venue, in 2018.
-Named after the founders’ grandfathers, Ben Carroll’s pop Anthony “Tone” Adams (who’s still kicking at the ripe age of 94) and Hamish Watts’s grandpa Keith “Bopp” Evans, Bopp and Tone has been designed – from the menus to the interior – to conjure the nostalgia and optimistic post-World War II era they lived in.
+This polished bar and restaurant by Applejack Hospitality (Rafi, The Butler, The Botanist and SoCal) is named after the founders’ grandfathers (Ben Carroll’s pop Anthony “Tone” Adams and Hamish Watts’s grandpa Keith “Bopp” Evans) and the entire venue has been designed to conjure the nostalgia and optimism of the post-World War II era they lived in.

-The drinks list that mirrors the food menu, incorporating plenty of Australian and Mediterranean nuances.
-For example the Old Fashioned is mixed with wattleseed, and the Martini is infused with tomato.
-There are also more than 100 wines and (we’re fans of this) carafes of house white and red.
+Over at the bar, the cocktail list incorporates plenty of Australian twists.
+For example, the Tommy’s Margarita features Kensington Pride mangoes, and the Martini is mixed with Four Pillars Olive Leaf Gin, Lillet Blanc and saltbush.
+There are also more than 100 wines and – we’re huge fans of this – carafes of house white and red.